andabi/music-source-separation/README.md

 # Deep Neural Network for Music Source Separation in Tensorflow
 ## Intro
-Recently, deep neural networks have been used in numorous fields and improved quality of many tasks in the fields.
+Recently, deep neural networks have been used in numerous fields and improved quality of many tasks in the fields.
-Applying deep neural nets to MIR(Music Information Retrieval) tasks also gave us quantum quality improvement.
+Applying deep neural nets to MIR(Music Information Retrieval) tasks also provided us quantum performance improvement.
+Music source separation is a kind of task for separating voice from music such as pop music.
-In this project, I implemented a neural network model for music source separation in Tensorflow.
+In this project, I implement a deep neural network model for music source separation in Tensorflow.
-Music source separation is the task to separate vocal sound from music such as k-pop.

 ## Implementations
 * I used Posen's deep recurrent neural network(RNN) model [2, 3].
   * 3 RNN layers + 2 dense layer + 2 time-frequency masking layer
-    * B = batch size
-    * S = sequence length
-    * F = number of frequencies
 * I used iKala dataset introduced by [1] and MIR-1K dataset which is public together when training.

 ## Usage
 * config.py: set dataset path appropriately.
 * train.py: run it to train
-  * check loss graph in Tensorboard.
+  * check the loss graph in Tensorboard.
 * eval.py: run it to test
-  * check the result in Tesorboard audio tab.
+  * check the result in Tensorboard (audio tab).

 # \[Related Paper\] Singing-Voice Separation From Monaural Recordings Using Deep Recurrent Neural Networks (2014)
 ## Proposed Methods
 ### Overall process
-* Waveform of a music(mixed wav) is transformed to magnitude and phase spectra.
-* It could be converted by Short-Time Fourier Transformation(STFT).
+* Waveform of a music(the mixture of voice and background music) is transformed to magnitude and phase spectra by Short-Time Fourier Transformation(STFT).
-* I only make use of the magnitude as input feature of the RNN layer.
+* Only magnitude spectra are processed as input of the RNN layer.
-* I get the estimated magnitude spectra of each sources as outputs of the model.
-* The estimated spectra is transformed to waveform of each sources by ISTFT.
+* Estimated magnitude spectra of each sources and phase spectra of the mixture are transformed to waveform of each sources by ISTFT(inverse STFT).
 <p align="center"><img src="https://raw.githubusercontent.com/andabi/music-source-separation/master/materials/posen/overall.png" width="75%"></p>

 ### Model
 * RNN layers (3 layers)
 * Dense layer
-  * each layer for each source
+  * 1 for each source
-* Time-frequency masking layer
+* Time-frequency masking layer (normalization)
-  * each layer for each source
+  * 1 for each source
-  * regularize sum of outputs of each dense layer for each (time, frequency) to be inputs (mixed)
   * no non-linearity
+  * src1's magnitude + src2's magnitude = input's magnitude
 <p align="center"><img src="https://raw.githubusercontent.com/andabi/music-source-separation/master/materials/posen/model.png" width="75%"></p>

 ### Loss